-The Perfect Hero's Journey Example: Star Wars
+Star Wars: Hero's Journey Example and Case Study

 Write the opening scene of their story.
 Who are they?
 What's their ordinary world like?
 And what happens to disrupt their regular life and call them to adventure?

 Take fifteen minutes to write.
-When you’re done, share your scene in the comments below, and be sure to leave feedback for your fellow writers!
+When you're done, share your scene in the practice box below, and be sure to leave feedback for your fellow writers!